 We need to teach our children the skills needed to better handle a similar situation if were to happen again.

-We definitely need to confirm with our children that some behaviors are plain unacceptable but if we can provide an alternative behavior, or a way of reacting that IS acceptable, then we are teaching our child the right thing.
+We definitely need to confirm with our children that some behaviours are plain unacceptable but if we can provide an alternative behaviour, or a way of reacting that IS acceptable, then we are teaching our child the right thing.

 Talk to your child about the feelings that they felt, and how they handled the situation.

 Ask them if they know how they can handle the situation better next time, and help them figure out an alternative solution if they are struggling coming up with one.